nhman2002/UX-Design/hci.md

 ## 2.2.
 Target Audience

 PUBG Mobile is a game that is played by people of all ages.
-However, the game is rated 17+ by the ESRB, which means that the game is not suitable for children under the age of 17.
-The game is also rated 16+ by PEGI, which means that the game is not suitable for children under the age of 16.
+However, the game is rated 17+ by the ESRB and 16+ by PEGI.

 ## 2.3.
 Welcome Interface